Harvard Law School

 And then the bubble burst.
 The twin promises of the infinitely rising market and the infinitely refinanceable mortgage turned into a pipedream.
 Your mortgage payment was suddenly more than you could handle.
 If you didn’t have any skin in the game, it didn’t take much of a market decline to reduce the value of your home below the amount of your mortgage.
 And then you (or your spouse) lost your job.

-Your mortgage holder, as well as the federal government, turned out to be sympathetic and helpful.
+If your mortgage holder, as well as the federal government, turned out to be sympathetic and helpful.
 You would undoubtedly qualify for a modification, but you had to default before they could talk to you.
 Then you had to provide them, often for the first time, with tax returns and honest financial statements to prove that you really couldn’t pay.
 Surprise!
 After you proved you couldn’t pay you had to start paying again to stay in the modification program.
 But guess what?
 After six months or so you got a foreclosure notice instead of a modified loan.

 From Notice, to Sale, to Eviction

-The first thing you probably learned was that they couldn’t set the date of the foreclosure sale for at least 90 days, and then you probably had another month or so before it actually happened.
+In this foreclosure process, the first thing you probably learned was that they couldn’t set the date of the foreclosure sale for at least 90 days, and then you probably had another month or so before it actually happened.
 But another surprise was in store for you.
 Nothing happened.
 You stopped making payments and settled in for free.
 It might have been a year, maybe even two, but eventually the notice of sale finally arrived in the mail and on your front door.

 The sale date has by then been continued several times, but nobody has kept you up to date.
 You only find out about the sale when somebody shows up on your doorstep, announces that he’s the new owner, and tells you to leave or you’ll get sued.
 If you’re lucky, he’ll offer you a thousand dollars if you’ll refrain from trashing the place and leave quietly.
 You’re upset and refuse.
-Here comes a process server with a complaint for unlawful detainer, California’s name for an eviction lawsuit.
+Here comes a process server with a complaint for

 Enter a new bunch of lawyers.
 Another few thousand dollars, please.
 This time the house will be saved not with a modification, but by showing that the foreclosure was illegal.
 Either they didn’t follow the required procedures to the letter, or better yet, they can’t prove they even own the loan.
 This sounds promising, but it’s easier for them to prove that you received all the right notices than it is for you to prove that you didn’t.
 Sometimes they are caught with their pants down on the ownership issue, but they always regroup eventually, obtain their writ of possession, and finally the party’s over.